Trematode flatworms Fasciola hepatica and F. gigantica.

 Detection of eggs in stool or duodenal or biliary aspirates.
 Serologic tests may be useful during the acute phase, since egg production does not start until 3–4 months after exposure.
+Serologic testing is available through CDC (www.cdc.gov/dpdx; 404-718-4745; email@example.com).
 Radiologic examinations, including ultrasonogram and CT of the liver, can be helpful, especially during the hepatic or migratory acute phase.

-First-line treatment is with triclabendazole, which is not commercially available for human use in the United States, although it is available through CDC under an investigational protocol (404-718-4745; firstname.lastname@example.org).
+First-line treatment is with triclabendazole, which is not commercially available for human use in the United States; it is available to US-licensed physicians through the CDC Drug Service, under a special protocol, which requires both CDC and FDA to agree that the drug is indicated for treatment of a particular patient (404-718-4745; firstname.lastname@example.org).
 An alternative drug is nitazoxanide.
 Surgical resection or endoscopic retrograde cholangiopancreatographic removal of adult flukes can be done in cases with biliary tract obstruction.

 Avoid eating uncooked aquatic plants, including watercress, especially from endemic grazing areas; avoid drinking untreated freshwater.